 Trufant is a tiny town located in the state of Michigan.
 With a population of 510 people and just one neighborhood, Trufant is the 565th largest community in Michigan.

-Trufant is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Trufant is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Trufant is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Trufant who work in office and administrative support (50.16%), teaching (6.84%), and sales jobs (5.21%).

 Trufant is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Trufant has a very low overall level of education: only 7.09% of people over 25 hold a 4-year college degree or higher.
+The citizens of Trufant have a very low rate of college education: just 7.09% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Trufant in 2022 was $33,425, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
 This equates to an annual income of $133,700 for a family of four.